-The dose is 800 mg per day (2 tablets), to be taken as 1 tablet in the morning and a second tablet in the evening.
+The dose is 800 mg per day (2 tablets), to be taken as one tablet in the morning and a second tablet in the evening.

-The doctor will tell you how many tablets of Imatinib Teva to give to your child.
-The amount of Imatinib Teva given will depend on your child's condition, body weight and height.
-The total daily dose in children and adolescents must not exceed 800 mg with CML and 600 mg with Ph+ALL.
+The doctor will tell you how many tablets of Imatinib Teva B.V. to give to your child.
+The amount of Imatinib Teva B.V. given will depend on your child's condition, body weight and height.
+The total daily dose in children must not exceed 800 mg with CML and 600 mg with Ph+ALL.
 The treatment can either be given to your child as a once-daily dose or alternatively the daily dose can be split into two administrations (half in the morning and half in the evening).

-- Take Imatinib Teva with a meal.
-This will help protect you from stomach problems when taking Imatinib Teva - Swallow the tablets whole with a large glass of water.
+- Take Imatinib Teva B.V. with a meal.
+This will help protect you from stomach problems when taking Imatinib Teva B.V. - Swallow the tablets whole with a large glass of water.